 Shifting gears into some questions about The Bachelor, because we are Accept This Rose…I think a lot of what continues to draw people to The Bachelor is just how crazy it seems to get engaged so fast.
 But the emotions on so many seasons, including yours, seem so real.
 You can only speak to your own experience, but to what extent do you think that the feelings are caused by the competition and the fancy dates and just being in this bubble?

 The Bachelor bubble is created by production and it’s just the perfect formula for getting those emotions out.
 You’re in a house with no phone, no radio, no TV – there’s no contact with the outside world, and it’s just you and this group.
-But you’re only together [with the other contestants] for two weeks, then you’re separated.
+But you’re only together for two weeks, then you’re separated.
 After that, when you’re not on a date, you’re in your hotel room with a production assistant, and all you can do is talk about the show and the girls because you have no idea what’s going on in the real world!

 Then it becomes more of a… “Well, I don’t wanna get rejected now; I don’t wanna go home.
 I’ve been here for so long, and I do really like him; I do really care about him.”
 It heightens every emotion you could possibly have, and you have no outlet to release it.
 Until you do on that camera.
-And then [After the Final Rose] comes out and you look crazy, and people are like, “You went on two dates with him, how could you be heartbroken?”
+And then comes out and you look crazy, and people are like, “You went on two dates with him, how could you be heartbroken?”

 It is so hard to explain to people who haven’t been in it, but you see it happen every season.
 It’s a perfect bubble formula.